 Both have their unique importance in personal and professional spheres.

-FAQs on Difference Between Learning and Training
+FAQs on Difference Between Training and Learning

-1.Can learning and training occur simultaneously?
+1.Can both occur simultaneously?

 3.What are some examples of learning and training in a workplace setting?